Jackie Doyle-Price: Parliamentary career

+At the snap 2017 general election, Doyle-Price was again re-elected, with an increased vote share of 39.5% and a decreased majority of 345.

+At the 2019 general election, Doyle-Price was again re-elected, with an increased vote share of 58.6% and an increased majority of 11,482.

 In July 2020, Doyle-Price was critical of the availability of what she described as "dangerous" gender-affirming healthcare for trans children.
 Earlier in the year on International Women's Day, Doyle-Price suggested in parliament that new legislation was needed to strengthen the provisions for single-sex spaces under the Equality Act 2010.

 In December 2020, following the revelation that Eddie Izzard had asked to be referred to with she/her pronouns, Doyle-Price stated in regard to Izzard that: "Being a straight man who likes to cross dress is not being a lesbian in a man's body.
 No man with respect for women would appropriate female same-sex attraction for themselves."

+In May 2024, Doyle-Price was reported to be among the senior Tory MPs who supported establishing a duty of candour for senior civil servants.

+Ministerial roles

+Following the 2015 general election, Doyle-Price was appointed as an assistant whip.

+Following the 2017 general election, Doyle-Price was appointed Parliamentary Under-Secretary of State for Mental Health and Inequalities in the Department for Health.
+In October 2018, she given additional ministerial responsibility for suicide prevention and co-chaired the Women's Mental Health Taskforce.
+She left the government following the election of Boris Johnson as leader of the Conservative Party, but returned to government as Minister of State for Industry when Liz Truss was elected as prime minister in September 2022.
+She left the government again following Rishi Sunak's appointment as prime minister.

+Post-parliamentary career

+Following her defeat at the 2024 general election, Doyle has worked as a Strategic Adviser at public affairs consultancy GNL Strategic Limited.
+Doyle is also a trainer at the Civil Service College.

 Personal life

 Doyle-Price lives in Purfleet, Thurrock.
-She holds a surgery every month in Grays, Thurrock.
-Her husband Mark Coxshall has served as the Conservative leader of Thurrock Council since September 2022.
+Her husband Mark Coxshall served as the Conservative leader of Thurrock Council from 2022 to 2023.
+They have a son, George Coxshall, who is also a Conservative Thurrock councillor and has served as leader of the Thurrock Conservatives since 2025.